 By further cooperation with ACD-Ambassadors for dance arts, Antonio Fini /It and Andrea Raw/Br, new projects have been developed: Árvore da Vida2030 in Rio de Janeiro and Wheels of Arts in Villapiana, Italy for the Fini Dance Festival.

-Our workshops and performance lectures are including Talk Sessions on dance arts, health, and political Zeitgeist.
+Our workshops and performance lectures are including Talk Sessions on dance arts, health, environmental humanities, connecting mythology for creative expressions related to developments, concerns, and visions for futures, in contemporary political Zeitgeist2030.

 ACD-Ambassador Andrea Nagl thematizes in her artworks the effects of climate change on the natural environment, human.body.nature.

-ACD-Ambassador for Dance Arts/Diversity- Alain Michigan is a modern dance teacher in Vienna and a blog writer.
-In his socialö media blogs, Alain thematizes diversity, gender roles, racism, shares his experiences as a dance teacher and performer.
+ACD-Ambassador for Dance Arts/Diversity- Alain Michigan is a Modern Horton dance artist and teacher in Vienna and a blog writer.
+In his social media blogs, Alain thematizes diversity, gender roles, racism, shares his experiences from daily life and art practice.

 ACD-Ambassadors for Dance Arts, Partnerships, and Activities for SDGs 4.7, 17.17: